svelteuidev/svelteui/apps/docs/src/pages/core/number-input.md

 ## Decimal separator

-To chahnge the default decimal separator - `.` - it is only required to use the `decimalSeparator` prop.
+To change the default decimal separator - `.` - it is only required to use the `decimalSeparator` prop.

 <Demo demo={NumberInputDemos.separator} />